Arin0402/Data-structures-and-Algorithms/22_CRT/Day 15.md

     - It is a stable sort

     - Time complexity
         O(n+k) time when elements are in the range from 1 to k.

     - Space complexity
         O(k) and k (range) can be very large

 # Radix sort

-    - counting sort take to mush extra space if the range is large.
+    - counting sort take to much extra space if the range is large.

     - The idea of Radix Sort is to do digit by digit sort starting from least significant digit to most significant digit.
 Radix sort uses counting sort as a subroutine to sort.